-What are the Other Names for Congenital Heart Defects?
+What Are the Other Names for Congenital Heart Defects?

 Congenital heart defects can also be classified as Cyanotic and Acyanotic congenital heart defects.
-Both these defects occur due to heart’s inability to pump blood properly.
+Both these defects occur due to the heart’s inability to pump blood properly.
 Cyanotic heart defect occurs because of the decreased levels of oxygen in the blood.
-Babies with this kind of heart defects may experience breathlessness and may also have bluish tint to their skin.
+Babies with this kind of heart defects may experience breathlessness and may also have a bluish tint to their skin.
 However, there are no decreased levels of oxygen in babies with Acyanotic heart defects, but they may experience complications later in life (for example- high blood pressure).

 Causes of Congenital Heart Defects

 The causes of congenital heart defects in babies can be genetic or prenatal environmental factors.